Borough of Fylde: History

 The district was named Fylde after the coastal plan.
 It was awarded borough status from its creation, allowing the chair of the council to take the title of mayor.

 The coat of arms of the borough bear the motto of the former Fylde Rural District Council, "Gaudeat Ager" from Psalm 96: 'Let the field (Fylde) be joyful' - "Let Fylde Prosper".
 The armorial bearings comprise a complete Achievement of Arms, that is - shield, crest and helm and mantling, supporters, badge and motto.
 They reflect the union of the three local authorities in the area: Lytham St Annes Borough Council, Kirkham Urban District Council and Fylde Rural District Council.

+Under current local government reorganisation plans, all district councils in Lancashire, as well as the county council, will be abolished in 2028, with the district combining with the existing Blackpool unitary and the adjacent borough of Wyre to form a new Fylde Coast unitary authority.

 Governance

 Fylde Borough Council, which styles itself "Fylde Council", provides district-level services.
 County-level services are provided by Lancashire County Council.
 Most of the borough is also covered by civil parishes, which form a third tier of local government.

 Political control

 The council has been under Conservative majority control since 2003.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities before coming into its powers on 1 April 1974.
 Political control of the council since 1974 has been as follows: